tienph18/metafox-mobile-docs/docs/form-elements.md

 ## countryStatePicker

 This element provides a specialized picker for selecting a country and its corresponding state or province.
-It typically fetches state/province options dynamically based on the selected country.
+It typically fetches state/province options dynamically based on the selected country from `CountryCityCode`.

 ### Props